El Paso Residents Sue GEICO for ‘Venue Abuse’

 May 6, 2019

-EL PASO, Texas (May 6, 2019) – Two El Paso women today sued GEICO for effectively trying to restrict their ability to defend themselves in court.
+EL PASO (May 6, 2019) – Two El Paso women today sued GEICO for effectively trying to restrict their ability to defend themselves in court.

 “GEICO does this to keep people from showing up in court to defend themselves,” said TRLA attorney Christina Trejo, who is representing the women, along with TRLA attorney Jaime Sanchez.
 If they don’t file an answer to the suit in Dallas, a default judgment will be issued against them, she said.
 But trying to get the case transferred to El Paso is a difficult process fraught with problems that only attorneys are used to handling.
 “At every step, a burden is placed on El Pasoans that would not exist if GEICO followed the law about where cases must be filed,” Trejo said.

-Trejo pointed out that her clients are not alone in facing lawsuits filed by GEICO hundreds of miles away to increase the likelihood of default judgments.
+Trejo pointed out that her clients are not alone in facing lawsuits filed by GEICO hundreds of miles away.
 The complaint lists examples of 12 other improperly filed cases.
 “GEICO routinely files subrogation cases in Dallas County against El Paso County residents for El Paso car accidents that occurred between El Paso County residents,” the lawsuit states.

 “I think GEICO does this on purpose because they know people like me don’t have the means to travel hundreds of miles to get to court,” said Evelyn Huerta, one of the two El Pasoans who filed suit.
 “So I would end up losing – and that would be a disaster for me, since I don’t have anywhere near enough to pay what they want.”